Winter Off-Highway Vehicle (OHV) Riding

 Winter brings a whole new experience to OHV riding in Minnesota.
 A number of state and grant-in-aid OHV trails are open year-round, with exciting challenges you'll find only during winter.

-Located in the southeast corner of Minnesota, this park has 20 miles of trails and is ideal for OHV enthusiasts of all skills levels.
+Located in the southwest corner of Minnesota, this park has 20 miles of trails and is ideal for OHV enthusiasts of all skills levels.

 This 11-mile trail winds riders across rolling hills and through the forests of northeast Minnesota.

 Minnesota's premier OHV recreation area spans 1,200 acres with 36 miles of scenic trails.
-During the winter months, the front office is staffed Friday through Sunday, 8 a.m. to 3:30 p.m.
+In the winter, the front office is staffed Friday through Sunday, 8 a.m. to 3:30 p.m.

-The popular trails within Nemadji State Forest connect with the Gandy Dancer and Matthew Lourey trails, for even more winter riding opportunities.
+The popular trails within Nemadji State Forest connect with the Gandy Dancer and Matthew Lourey trails for even more great winter riding.

-As you explore winter ATV riding, please remember groomed, signed snowmobile trails are closed to OHVs and highway-licensed vehicles (HLVs) beginning December 1.
+As you explore winter ATV riding, please remember that groomed, signed snowmobile trails are closed to OHVs and highway-licensed vehicles (HLVs) beginning December 1.
 Please respect private property and follow all signs.